usvacloud/usva/.github/README.md

 # Tapsa
-*Very* simple fileserver with privacy in mind.
+*Very* simple file cloud with privacy in mind.